mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 `## This is an example **(CORE)**`, use the anchor `#this-is-an-example`.

 Keep in mind that the GitLab user interface links to many documentation pages and anchor links to take the user to the right spot.
-When changing a heading, search `doc/*`, `app/views/*`, and `ee/app/views/*` for the old anchor.
+When you change a heading, search `doc/*`, `app/views/*`, and `ee/app/views/*` for the old anchor.
 If you do not fix these links, the [`ui-docs-lint` job](../testing.md#ui-docs-links-test) in your merge request fails.